Use Case - shopping

 Rank profiles are profiles containing instructions on how to score documents for a given query.
 The most important part of rank profiles are the ranking expressions.
-The search definitions for the item and review document types contain different ranking profiles to sort or score the data.
+The schemas for the item and review document types contain different ranking profiles to sort or score the data.

 Ranking functions are contained in ranking profiles and can be referenced as part of any ranking expression from either first phase, second phase or other functions.